Our Videos

 “Losing my family and my job seemed the worst, most important issues in the past,” she noted.
 “But I see everything flows from your identity.
 Being accepted for who I am is the most important thing.
 I would like to see this wrong put right as quickly and with as much dignity as possible.”

-Tags: birth certificate, birth certificat, get a birth certificate,
+Tags: get a birth certificate, birth certificat, birth certificate,

 Testimonials